 What Can You Do With a Bachelors in Human Services?

-Graduates with a bachelor's degree in human services can find a variety of general occupations in private non-profit organizations, public corporations and government agencies.
-Programs offer students the option to select from concentrations such as psychology, criminal justice, education and social work.
+With a bachelor's degree in human services, you can find a variety of work with a range of employers.
+Programs offer the option to select from concentrations, such as psychology, criminal justice, education and social work.

 - Addiction or mental health counselor